 In the modern era, Stoicism has experienced a revival as a practical philosophy.
 Its emphasis on rationality, emotional resilience, and virtue-based ethics resonates with contemporary self-improvement strategies, cognitive-behavioral therapy, and approaches to dealing with stress and adversity.
 The writings of the ancient Stoics remain popular sources of wisdom and guidance, underscoring the enduring legacy of this ancient philosophical school.

-The goal of Stoicism
+The Goal of Stoicism

 Stoicism posits a clear and distinct objective: to achieve a state of tranquility, virtue, and inner peace, referred to as ‘ataraxia’ or ‘apatheia.’
 This state is accomplished by living in harmony with nature and understanding the universal reason (logos) that governs the cosmos.